Leo Valledor

 Bio

-Leo Valledor (1936 – 1989) was a San Francisco-born, New York-based abstractionist and founding member of downtown Manhattan’s trailblazing Park Place Gallery.
-The space was an iconoclastic artist collective and exhibition venue founded by ten emerging artists, including Valledor, many of which are now recognized as among the most influential Modernists in American history, including Dean Fleming, Mark di Suvero, and Robert Grosvenor, among others.
-It was a space for collaborative experimentation where the cohort advanced what became genre-defining techniques of geometric abstraction and new concepts of space.
-It provided a venue to show their friends, also then- emerging, now-iconic artists, such as Sol LeWitt, Eva Hesse, and Donald Judd, and more.
+Leo Valledor (b.
+1936 - d.
+1989, San Francisco, USA) was a San Francisco-born, New York- based abstractionist and founding member of downtown Manhattan’s trailblazing Park Place Gallery, an artist collective and exhibition venue founded by ten emerging artists, many of whom are now recognized as among the most influential Modernists in American history.

 Image: Leo Valledor with his painting ‘Echo’ (for John Coltrane), 1967.
 Park Place, The Gallery of Art Research, Inc. records and Paula Cooper Gallery records, 1961-2006.
 Archives of American Art, Smithsonian Institution.

-Leo Valledor (1936 – 1989) was a San Francisco-born, New York-based abstractionist and founding member of downtown Manhattan’s trailblazing Park Place Gallery.
-The space was an iconoclastic artist collective and exhibition venue founded by ten emerging artists, including Valledor, many of which are now recognized as among the most influential Modernists in American history, including Dean Fleming, Mark di Suvero, and Robert Grosvenor, among others.
-It was a space for collaborative experimentation where the cohort advanced what became genre-defining techniques of geometric abstraction and new concepts of space.
-It provided a venue to show their friends, also then- emerging, now-iconic artists, such as Sol LeWitt, Eva Hesse, and Donald Judd, and more.
+Leo Valledor (b.
+1936 - d.
+1989, San Francisco, USA) was a San Francisco-born, New York- based abstractionist and founding member of downtown Manhattan’s trailblazing Park Place Gallery, an artist collective and exhibition venue founded by ten emerging artists, many of whom are now recognized as among the most influential Modernists in American history.

 Image: Leo Valledor with his painting ‘Echo’ (for John Coltrane), 1967.
 Park Place, The Gallery of Art Research, Inc. records and Paula Cooper Gallery records, 1961-2006.
 Archives of American Art, Smithsonian Institution.